Phantas0s/pandoc_resume/markdown/resume.md

 *March 2017 - March 2018* - **Lead Developer - Pantaflix** (Berlin, Germany)

-[Pantaflix](https://www.pantaflix.com/) is a VOD platform allowing customers to rent movies for a short period of time with a fixed price (B2C).
+[Pantaflix](https://www.pantaflix.com/) is a VOD platform allowing customers to rent movies and watch them online (B2C).

 **Technologies**: PHP (Symfony), MySQL, docker containers (Ranger), Jenkins, JavaScript.

-* Rewrote Pantaflix's most important software to distinguish them from the competitors: an application allowing directors to manage their movies' medadata (title, images...) appearing on the website.
+* Rewrote Pantaflix's key software: an application allowing directors to manage their movies' medadata (title, images...) appearing on the website.
     * Advised the management and the developers regarding the technical decisions.
     * Wrote the foundations and migrated all the data.
     * Team leader on the project: onboarded and mentored new developers.